weapons-and-armor

 Bows and Arrows

 The bow was used by Germanic tribes, particularly for hunting, but its role in warfare is less clear.
 Tacitus notes that Germanics did not use bows extensively in large‑scale battles, perhaps because the forests and terrain of Germania made archery less decisive than in open steppe warfare.
-However, archaeological evidence of arrowheads and bows from bogs (such as those at Nydam and Thorsberg) indicates that archery was practiced and could be used in ambushes, siege, or skirmishes.
+However, archaeological evidence of arrowheads and bows from bogs (such as those at Nydam and Thorsberg) indicates that archery was practiced and could be used in ambushes, sieges, or skirmishes.
 The longbow would later become famous among the Anglo‑Saxons, but early Germanic archery relied on simpler self‑bows of yew or elm.
+Arrows were often tipped with iron or bone, and some were barbed to cause more damage.
+While not a primary weapon, the bow added a useful ranged capability, especially for harassing enemy formations or hunting for food on campaign.

 Combat Tactics and Formations

 Germanic warfare was characterized by mobility and ferocity rather than strict discipline.
 Battle typically began with a shouted war cry (barditus, according to Tacitus), followed by a volley of missiles.
 Warriors then charged, and the fighting devolved into a series of individual combats.
-However, some formations are recorded: the shield wall, a rank of warriors overlapping their shields, was used defensively; the wedge formation (spiky across) was an offensive formation designed to break enemy lines.
+However, some formations are recorded: the shield wall, a rank of warriors overlapping their shields, was used defensively; the wedge formation (often called the "swine's head" or spiky across) was an offensive formation designed to break enemy lines.
 The wedge was likely a later development, but Germanic tribes used loose phalanx‑like formations when needed.

 "Their line is made up of wedges; to retire is no disgrace, provided you return to the charge." — Tacitus, Germania